-I cannot believe I can run 10k in just over an hour (I am working on getting it under an hour).
+I could not believe I was running 10k in just over an hour.
 Before you skip this post thinking that you could never do this then let me tell you that’s how I felt too.
-In fact it was only a few months ago that I protested that I could never even run 5k.
+In fact I protested shortly before this that I could never even run 5k.
 This time last year I could not jog a couple of yards up the road without being completely and utterly out of breath!

 Starting to move when you are unfit